harshdeepkanhai/enumerable_methods/README.md

 # Enumerable methods

-> Custome Enumerable methods with following methods
+> Custom Enumerable methods with following methods

 - `my_each`
 - `my_each_with_index`